tdwg/conference-2018/conferences/2018/instructions-for-editors.md

 For help: If something isn't working as you think it should, or if you need assistance, you can email Pensoft's technical staff by clicking "Helpdesk" on the top navigation bar.
 If you have suggestions for how the workflow can be improved, please record them so that you can respond when we canvass authors and editors for feedback.

-1. Please look at [https://tdwg.github.io/conferences/2018/instructions-for-authors](https://tdwg.github.io/conferences/2018/instructions-for-authors).
+1. Please review [https://tdwg.github.io/conferences/2018/instructions-for-authors](https://tdwg.github.io/conferences/2018/instructions-for-authors).
 Being familiar with the author's perspective will help you understand the ARPHA workflow, and what is expected of you.
+While the abstract submission deadline has been extended to 26 March 23:59 UTC, you can and should begin to edit and work with authors as soon after submission as possible.
+Authors have been advised that we will try to have all abstracts **ready for publication by 9 April** or soon thereafter.

 2. Please make sure the submitting author included additional and relevant metadata.
 In particular, affiliations and email addresses for all authors should be present.

 3. When an abstract is submitted to a symposium or workshop that you are organizing, you and the co-organizers you designated as editors, will receive an email with a link to the abstract.
 You will all be able to access it, but only one can have it open for editing at any given time.
 (The others will see a read-only version.
 Please do not leave the document open if you are not actively working on it).
 If you are working with a group of co-organizers, decide among yourselves how you will deal with abstracts as they come in and agree on a turn-around time for communicating with authors.

 4. You should be able to see all abstracts that have been submitted to your session in ARPHA's 'Collection editor' view [https://arpha.pensoft.net/dashboard.php?&showall=1&state_type=23](https://arpha.pensoft.net/dashboard.php?&showall=1&state_type=23).
-On the right hand side in the dashboard you can see the status of the abstract and the subcollection (i.e. "Part of [workshop or symposium]) to which it was submitted.
-(Some of you are co-organizers of more than one session.)
+On the right hand side in the dashboard you can see the status of the abstract and the subcollection (i.e. "Part of" [workshop, symposium or collection]) to which it was submitted.
+Some of you are co-organizers of more than one session.
 Here is a short explanation of the document statuses:

     1. *Draft*: It has not yet been submitted by the authors OR it has been returned to the authors for revision (via "Send Feedback").